JaneliaSciComp/G4_Display_Tools/docs/experiment_tutorial.md

 ![Random or Sequential Radio Buttons](assets/randomRadios.png){:.ifr}

 If you select *Randomize Trials*{:.gui-txt}, then every time your main block of trials runs, the conditions will be run in a random order.
 If you select *Sequential Trials*{:.gui-txt}, then every time the main block plays, the conditions will play in the order that they appear in the Block Trials table.
-For an example of the difference, refer back to the beginning of the (condition tutorial)[condition_tutorial.md].
+For an example of the difference, refer back to the beginning of the [condition tutorial](condition_tutorial.md).

 Beneath the panel you'll see a text box labeled *Repetitions*{:.gui-txt}.
 This refers to the number of times the *Block Trials* as a whole will be repeated.
 The pre-trial and post-trial are not included in these repetitions.
 The default value here is 1.
 Change it to 3, and then click *Calculate Experiment Length*{:.gui-btn} again.
 You'll see that the experiment length will be updated to take into account how many times the block is repeated.